 Are you looking to buy a new boat for your fishing adventures and/or to enjoy with family and friends?
 Whether this is the realization of a longtime dream or an upgrade from your current boat, it’s sure to be a big financial investment, albeit one that will return years of enjoyment and fond memories.
 As boat enthusiasts ourselves, we know that researching a new boat can be as fun as stepping aboard for the first time.
-In this guide, we’ll cover how to buy a boat from start to finish and the most important things to know before you buy your boat.
+In this guide, we’ll cover how to buy a boat from start to finish and the most important things to know when buying a new boat.

 What type of boat are you looking for?